 Stephanie is a sophomore (originally from Manhattan, KS) planning on double-majoring in computer science and music.
 She is a developer for MIT Battlecode, was a HackMIT 2019 organizer, and is actively involved in music and dance on campus.
 Stephanie has been named an NCWIT Aspirations in Computing National Winner, all-state violinist, and 2-time Google Code-in finalist, but by far her greatest accomplishment is being awarded the MIT pirate’s certificate.
 In her free time, Stephanie enjoys playing and listening to all genres of music, teaching violin, participating in hackathons, and napping whenever she gets the chance to find a comfy beanbag.

-Vittorio is a first-year student studying aerospace engineering and physics at MIT.
-He attended high school in Trumbull, Connecticut, where he was president of the Ethics Club, an editor for the school newspaper, and a two-time Academic Decathlon state champion.
-Since starting at MIT, Vittorio has been an active member of the Rocket Team and has engaged in projects in both the Space Systems and Space Propulsion Laboratories.
-Some of his work includes modifying the test data processing software used for REXIS, an instrument aboard the OSIRIS-REx spacecraft, and developing new materials to be implemented in electrospray thrusters.
-Looking forward, Vittorio will serve as the Rocket Team Propulsion Lead for the upcoming academic year and will return to campus early as a counselor for the physics pre-orientation program this summer.
-His interests include space exploration, propulsion, archery, and photography.
+Vittorio is a sophomore studying aerospace engineering and physics at MIT.
+He grew up in Trumbull, Connecticut, where he attended Trumbull High School.
+Outside of TEDx, he serves as Propulsion Lead for the MIT Rocket Team, and has engaged in projects in both the Space Systems and Space Propulsion Laboratories.
+Some of his work includes modifying the test data processing software used for REXIS, an instrument aboard the OSIRIS-REx spacecraft, and developing new materials for electrospray thruster emitter chips.
+His interests include space exploration, propulsion, and photography.

 Shelly is a first-year student at MIT studying Computer Science and Political Science.
 Growing up in Columbus, Ohio, Shelly went to Bexley High School.
 In high school, she was a clarinet player in the school band and was a kid’s karate instructor.
 At MIT, in addition to being Publicity Chair for TEDxMIT, Shelly is a mentor in CodeIt (a program that teaches middle school girls and non-binary students how to code in Scratch), a Freshman Rep in the Society of Women Engineers’ Girl Scout Outreach Program, and is a sister in Alpha Chi Omega.
 Other things that she is passionate about include: CrossFit, exploring cities, and giving back to the community.